 Romans 12:1 says, “I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.”

 Far from having done our part when we carry a baby to term, we can continue to choose life every day.
 Every day we choose the life of another over our own life.
 Every day we can lay down our desires, our selfish ambition, our self-importance, and choose life.
-And of course this is not unique to mothers — every Christian has the means of fighting for life by laying theirs down for those around them.
+And of course this is not unique to mothers — all Christians have the means of fighting for life by laying theirs down for those around them.

 Everyday Lives of Sacrifice